microsoft/azure-health-data-services-toolkit/samples/CustomIdentityHeader/README.md

 - This repository cloned to your machine and an editor (e.g. Visual Studio or Visual Studio Code).
 - [.NET 6.0 SDK](https://dotnet.microsoft.com/download) downloaded and installed on your computer.

-## Setup your environment

-- Make sure that sample code repository cloned and loaded properly in a editor (e.g. Visual Studio or Visual Studio Code).

 ## Build the Sample